·5 min read

 ## Documentation

-- [Getting Started](https://example.com/docs/getting-started.md) Quick introduction guide
+- [Getting Started](https://example.com/docs/getting-started.md): Quick introduction guide

-- [API Reference](https://example.com/docs/api.md) Complete API documentation
+- [API Reference](https://example.com/docs/api.md): Complete API documentation

 Content Destinations